Simon Thibault celebrates the Acadian cooking of his childhood

 Writing about Acadian cuisine

 "I came to writing Pantry and Palate: Remembering and Rediscovering Acadian Food by chance.
-It was the publisher here in Nova Scotia who came to me and said, 'Would you like to do a book about Acadian food?'
+A publisher here in Nova Scotia who came to me and said, 'Would you like to do a book about Acadian food?'
 To be completely honest, my first reaction was, 'Who cares?'
 I thought nobody was going to care about this little book about Acadian food.

-"But then, because I am a cookbook addict — I collect cookbooks like other people collect tchotchkes — I just kept on thinking, there are no books about Acadian food that fit in the same mould of the books that I like to read.
+"But because I am a cookbook addict — I collect cookbooks like other people collect tchotchkes — I kept on thinking.
+There are no books about Acadian food that fit in the same mould of the books that I like to read.
 I thought, that's my responsibility to other Acadians and to all of the grandmothers and grandfathers who forged the way and fed us into being who we are."

 Acadians do it differently